LAST UPDATED: 23/07/2021

 - Pfizer/BioNTech (Comirnaty)

-Most vaccines from this list require two doses.
-If you are a tourist or a foreign national, it is possible to get only one dose of the vaccine in Croatia.
+Johnson&Johnson vaccine requires one dose and other vaccines from this list require two doses.
+In some cases, it is possible to get only one dose of the vaccine in Croatia.

 Before you get vaccinated, keep in mind that you must notify the doctor at the vaccination point of possible or previous severe allergic reactions, severe acute illness, or infection with high body temperature.
 According to provided information, the doctor will decide whether you can get vaccinated against COVID-19 or if the vaccination should be postponed.

-Below are the steps to request a COVID-19 vaccination appointment in Croatia, according to the Croatian Red Cross and HZJZ.
+Below are the steps to request a COVID-19 vaccination appointment in Croatia for persons without Croatian health insurance and tourists, according to the Croatian Red Cross and HZJZ.

 Step #1 Contact HZJZ